Tuesday, December 27, 2011

 Tuesday, December 20, 2011

-Of course I completely forgot that today is the first night of Hannukah-I was only reminded when I walked back from university and saw a lit Hannukah menorah by a window and then I saw an ambush at the bakery for sufganiyot (jelly donuts).
-Not to mention the facebook holiday greetings.
+Of course, I completely forgot that today is the first night of Hannukah-I was only reminded when I walked back from university and saw a lit Hannukah menorah by a window and then I saw an ambush at the bakery for sufganiyot (jelly donuts).
 It's not surprising since it's become a tradition to remember at the last minute and rush to buy candles at the grocery store.
-Anyways, this is a remake to a classic Hannukah song which I must admit I wasn't really familiar with (or maybe I just don't remember).
-I love how Shmemel (amazing band by the way) kept the Jewish vibe of the song- they just made it so much more awesome.
+Anyway, this is a remake of a classic Hannukah song which I must admit I wasn't really familiar with (or maybe I just don't remember).
+I love how Shmemel (an amazing band by the way) kept the Jewish vibe of the song- they just made it so much more awesome.
 It kind of reminded me how on one Purim I saw a group of teens dressed up as Na Nach jews (the Hassidic jews who dance techno in the street to spread the word of God) and then some real Na Nachs came and danced with them and it was just amazing.
 Because I really don't like where things are going between the seculars and religious and hopefully we can learn to live side by side (even on a bus) and co-exist peacefully.
 On another note, I personally like Levivot (or Latkes) much more than sufganiyot because they have to be homemade (with love of course) and make you feel much less guilty!
 Happy holidays :)

 Hoy Hannah Zelda, my lovely wife